SolaceLabs/pubsubplus-cf-dev/README.md

 ## How to suspend and resume VMs

-Any of the VMS we have can be suspended and later on resumed.
+Any of the VMS we have can be suspended and resumed at a later time.

 ### Suspending all VMS
 ~~~~